What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Easy Navigation

-The structure and the hierarchy of your website in a visual sitemap help visitors to easily navigate through different pages.
+A visual sitemap shows your website’s structure and hierarchy, helping visitors easily navigate through different pages.
 This improves the overall experience and visitor retention.

 Search Engine Optimization